srimantapal205/Subject-Wise-Question---Answer/𝐃𝐚𝐭𝐚𝐄𝐧𝐠𝐢𝐧𝐞𝐞𝐫_Mix_Interview_Question_Answer.md

 ---

-### **6. ADF Scenario: Describe real-world pipeline use cases.
+### 74. **ADF Scenario: Describe real-world pipeline use cases.
 Why and when would you use various activities and connectors in Azure Data Factory?**

 **Answer:**
 **Use Case:** Ingest data from REST APIs and Oracle into ADLS, transform in Databricks, and load into Azure SQL.